Guillain-Barré Syndrome NCLEX questions for nursing students. Guillain-Barré Syndrome is an autoimmune neuro disease.

 B. signs and symptoms that are symmetrical and ascending that start in the upper extremities

-C. signs and symptoms that are asymmetrical and ascending that start in the lower extremities
+C. signs and symptoms that are asymmetrical and ascending that start in the upper extremities

 D. signs and symptoms that are symmetrical and ascending that start in the lower extremities